IoAg/gta-vi/README.md

 - Lines starting with "@" followed by a word, without space, are considered keywords.
 The available keywords are the following:
     - "@ATTRIBUTE" followed by the attribute name followed by the type of data.
-    The tool curently support *INTEGER*, *NUMERIC* and *NOMINAL* attributes.
+    The tool currently support *INTEGER*, *NUMERIC* and *NOMINAL* attributes.
 The nominal attributes are handled internally as enumerations.
-Thus when you acces the loaded you will see integer values in their place.
+Thus when you access the loaded data you will see integer values in their place.
     - "@DATA" denotes that all the lines from next line onwards are data.
 The data should follow the order that the attributes were presented.